AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 2025-08-13: Fixed brand image rendering in BrandsTable.tsx.
 Updated BrandImage interface to include 'url' and 'responsive_urls' properties to match backend data.
 Image now displays using the correct URL, with double slashes cleaned.
 All compile and lint errors resolved.
 Pattern: always align frontend types with backend API response for robust rendering.

+2025-08-14: Refactor in progress for AddMaintenanceCenter and AddSalesShowrooms: unify state as a centers array (each item is a center/showroom object with all required fields), render a form for each item in the array, and update the array on input change.
+"Add" button appends a new form.
+Parent manages the centers array and passes it down.
+This enables dynamic addition and editing of multiple centers/showrooms in a single agent.
+All changes will follow project conventions and maintain type safety.

 - [x] Replace inputs in notification pages (1 file)
 - [ ] Replace inputs in models pages (20+ files)
 - [ ] Replace inputs in financing pages (2 files)